 In the rest of Dr. King's speech to a large crowd in the gymnasium at Fisk, he commended the city for leading one of "the best organized and the most disciplined [sit-in movements] in the Southland."
 He said he came to Nashville to gain inspiration, not to bring it.
 And in reference to the progress they were making, he said...

 "Segregation is on its death bed now, and the only uncertain thing about it is the day it will be buried."

 May 3rd, 1964

-After a sip-in was staged at Morrison's Cafeteria on West End to protest their policy of segregation, Dr. King gave a speech at Fisk University (I think - the article doesn't fully identify where he spoke), urging roughly 2,000 attendees to "...keep moving in Nashville."
+A few years later, he made another visit to Nashville.
+After a sit-in was staged at Morrison's Cafeteria on West End to protest their policy of segregation, Dr. King gave a speech at Fisk University (I think - the article doesn't fully identify where he spoke), urging roughly 2,000 attendees to "...keep moving in Nashville."
 He said...

 "You have moved in a uniquely moving orbit of creative protest.
 Nashville, the Athens of the South, must make a stride into freedom."

 When King was introduced by the Rev. D. L. Williams, Jr. of Gordon Memorial Methodist Church, he was identified as "not a man who talks but a man who acts."
 After his speech, Nashville Civil Rights' leaders informed the attendees that more demonstrations would take place, including a Prayer Pilgrimage that left Fisk to march to the County Courthouse in support of a public accommodations bill for Nashville.